phaserjs/phaser/README.md

 * Update tests that use arrow keys and include touch/mouse support (FlxControlHandler style)
 * Pointer.getWorldX(camera) needs to take camera scale into consideration
 * Add clip support + shape options to Texture Component.
-* Drag Sprite with "snap to center" uses local coords not world, so fails on scrolling world (no center lock works fine)
 * Need to be able to set the current tilemap layer, then the getTileXY default layer uses that one if no other given
-* Pointer worldX/Y don't appear to be correct for some reason
 * Sprite collision events
-* Move all of the renderDebugInfo methods to the DebugUtils class
 * Check bounds/edge points when sprite is only 1x1 sized :)
 * QuadTree.physics.checkHullIntersection
 * Add visible toggle if tween property is alpha <> 01
 * Camera.isHidden uses an array and length check, faster to swap for a single counter, also try to remove indexOf check
 * Tilemap.render - move layers length to var
-* Camera control method (touch/keyboard)
 * Tilemap.destroy needs doing
 * Sprite.transform.bottomRight/Left doesn't seem to take origin into account
 * Stage.opaqueBackground = 'rgb()' or null, alpha, blendMode, filters, mask, rotation+XYZ,scaleXYZ,visible
 * Stage CSS3 Transforms?
 * Ability to layer another DOM object and have it controlled by the game somehow.
 Can then do stacked canvas effects.
 * Stage lost to mute
-* Need to limit touch priority of items in groups?
 * Bitmap Font support
 * Basic Window component (maybe a propogating Group?)
 * Put ArcadePhysics back in